Plastic or glass lenses?

 - Moreover, they provide better protection against flying sparks (for example from fireworks, campfires, welding and grinding work) and cannot splinter – a significant safety benefit in many everyday situations.

 Another advantage of plastic: While natural glass can only be tinted in a few colors and at a relatively high cost, plastic eyeglass lenses are easy to treat with virtually all tints.
-Plastic is the first choice for those who want glasses with colored lenses as a fashion accessory.
+Plastic is the first choice for those who want glasses with coloured lenses as a fashion accessory.